unitycatalog/unitycatalog/docs/rapidstart.md

 bin/start-uc-server
 ```

-## Working with Unity Catalog Tables with Spark and Delta Locally {#working-with-unity-catalog-tables-with-spark-and-delta-locally}
+## Working with Unity Catalog Tables with Spark and Delta Locally

 Let’s start running some Spark SQL queries in the Spark SQL shell within the terminal of your Apache Spark 3.5.3 folder against your local UC.